DustilDawn/orbis-sdk/README.md

+# NOTE: This is not the official Orbis SDK

+There are two versions of the Orbis SDK

+## Lit Action
+1. A stripped-down and webpacked version of Orbis SDK that can be run on Lit Actions.

+## Orbis SDK <> PKP
+2. A modified version that Orbis SDK are fully compatible with PKP.
+That means a PKP can do whatever functions that Orbis SDK has to offer.

+# Available Lit Action APIs

 # Build decentralized social apps with the Orbis SDK

 By using the Orbis SDK, developers can build their own decentralized social apps or add a decentralized social layer to their existing application in a very easy and performant way.

 ## Why you should build on Orbis

 By being built on top of Ceramic, Orbis offers many advantages to developers interested in building decentralized social applications:

 - No transaction fees